Finger Test Probes & Accessibility Testing Probes

 - IEC articulating finger-probe style

-- Circular stop face diameter: 50 mm
+- Circular stop face: 50 mm diameter

 - Alternative stop-face geometry relative to the more typical non-circular arrangement

-- Includes ISO/IEC 17025 accredited certificate of calibration
+- ISO/IEC 17025 accredited calibration certificate included

-- Includes 1-year warranty
+- 1-year warranty

-TFP-1089 Jointed Finger Probe
+TFP-1089 Jointed Finger Test Probe for GR-1089

 Product Details